rus-kgo/da-snowflake-iac/readme.md

 3. An ordered list of objects (based on the dependecies) is created from the map.
 4. Snowflake is being queried (show object/describe object) to the definition of already existing objects
 5. The object'y yaml file state is being checked against the object's state in Snowflake.
 If there is a difference,
-   the action would be to alter an ojbect.
+   the iac_action would be to alter an ojbect.
 If the object does not exists in Snowflake it will be created base on the yaml file.

 You can do a dry-run, that would only print out the plan for execution.